Rodolfo Castro Player Props: Pirates vs. Cubs

-On Monday, Rodolfo Castro (.281 on-base percentage in past 10 games, 72 points below season-long percentage) and the Pittsburgh Pirates play the Chicago Cubs, whose starting pitcher will be Drew Smyly.
-First pitch is at 7:05 PM ET.
+On Wednesday, Rodolfo Castro (hitting .207 in his past 10 games) and the Pittsburgh Pirates play the Chicago Cubs, whose starting pitcher will be Kyle Hendricks.
+First pitch is at 12:35 PM ET.

-He had a one-hit performance in his last game (1-for-2) against the Brewers.
+He had a hitless performance in his previous game (0-for-2) against the Cubs.

 Rodolfo Castro Game Info & Props vs. the Cubs